gedeschaines/viewODE/README.md

     * rendering mode (orthographic or perspective, selection volume rendering)
     * simulation modes (paused, reset, image capture)
     * debug output (render, actions and control)
 * Pressing the left mouse button while the mouse cursor is on a solid will select the solid for manipulation.
 The selected solid is rendered as a wire frame.
-If the target sphere is selected, it can be moved to apply an impact force on the figure or to influence the figure's reaction while in the reaching or kicking mode.
-If the selected solid is attached to the figure's frame, then the figure is placed in the suspension state and a force or torque is applied to the solid.
+If the target sphere is selected, it can be moved to apply an impact force on the figure or to influence the figure's reaction while in reaching or kicking mode.
+If the selected solid is attached to the figure's frame, then the figure is placed in suspended mode and a force or torque is applied to the solid.
     * A grabbing force is applied to solids corresponding to these body parts: toes, foot, shin, thigh, pelvis, torso, hand, forearm, upper arm and head.
-    * A motor torque is applied to joints corresponding these body parts: ball of foot, ankle, knee, hip, waist, wrist, elbow, shoulder and neck.
+    * A motor torque is applied to joints corresponding to these body parts: ball of foot, ankle, knee, hip, waist, wrist, elbow, shoulder and neck.
 * To collect debug print data, redirect shell output to a text file when invoking **viewODE** such as: 'python viewODE.py 1>output.txt 2>&1'.
 Specific joint data records can be extracted from the output file and written to another text file using a utility such as **grep**, and the extracted joint data records file can then be processed with **./util/txt2dat.py** to produce a data file suitable for input to the **xgraph** program.
 * The simulation can be paused/resumed by pressing the 'Z' key or by pressing/holding/releasing the right mouse button.
 * To terminate the program, press the 'esc' key or close the **viewODE** window.